Primary Navigation Mobile

 3D vs. 4D

-3D plates are more common, as the tools to produce them are more widely available.
+These 3D plates are more common, as the tools to produce them are more widely available.
 The letters are cut from a polyurethane gel, creating a wet appearance.
 The ‘raised’ part of the plate is much softer, almost mimicking that bevelled look from classic car plates.
+The characters are placed by hand and, if made correctly, bond securely to the rest of the plate.

 4D number plates have a sharper, more defined look.
 The lettering and numbering look like building blocks, such is the depth of the raised area.
 This is because the letters are laser cut from a sheet of acrylic.
-Bonded like 3D letters, 4D plates also carry a highly glossy look—not that dissimilar to gel or shellac nail varnishes.
+Bonded like 3D letters, 4D plates also carry a highly glossy look – not that dissimilar to gel or shellac nail varnishes.

 But let’s not fool ourselves here, 4D are essentially 3D done differently.
 Because the fourth dimension is time, which sadly, not even your number plate can give you.